MockSmith

 6 — Customers' Interests

 A firm must pay due regard to the interests of its customers and treat them fairly.
-One of the most frequently cited Principles in FCA enforcement.
+Displaced by Principle 12 for retail customers — see below.

 7 — Communications with Clients